sjanel/coincenter/README.md

 coincenter
 ==========

-A C++ library centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.
+A C++ library / CLI stand-alone program centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.

 Supported exchanges are:
 | Exchange |                                      Link                                       |